 It Makes You Feel Good

 Positive emotions are associated with acts of kindness, according to research.
-Thus, helping others can strengthen our social networks and motivate us to get more involved in the community as a whole.
+Thus, helping others can strengthen our social networks and motivate us to get more community involvement.

-Because of this, our self-esteem will rise as a result of the experience.
-Additionally, according to some research, helping others may promote brain changes linked to happiness.
+Because of this, our self-esteem will rise due to the experience.
+According to some research, helping others may promote brain changes linked to happiness.

 Fosters a Sense of Belongingness and Alleviates Loneliness